shannaurelle/simplified-weather-calendar/README.md

 This is made using HTML and CSS.
 For any CSS compatibility issues, feel free to send me an [issue](https://github.com/shannaurelle/simplified-weather-calendar/issues).
 I will be happy and willing to address them.
 ## Getting Started

+Downloading this is quite simple.
+Click Code, and download zip to immediately acquire the repository.

 ## Roadmap
 For this calendar we aim to start with a flat design, then slowly add more interactive and intuitive features.
 1. Add an animation of colors swirling the rectangle when hovered